mmbman/Katagiri/1986-03-01-Three-Aspects-of-Repentance.md

  > ...
 A sign that the painting is bad.
 But if he sings, it’s a good sign, a sign that you can sign [the painting].

  “It’s bad” means, you “get” enlightenment, or a Ph.D., or medical doctorate, but it doesn’t work.
 When it doesn’t work, I think you should pay attention more carefully to that Ph.D., or get your own experience, until the bird starts to sing.
 And then when the bird starts to sing, that *is* your experience, your life.
 So, you can put the [signature].
 But don’t sign it with your arrogance.
 So this poet says ...

-*[Tape change.]*

 > [Take one feather of the bird, and write] your name in the corner of the picture.

 *You* shouldn’t show up, because the whole world is alive, so you are just a corner.
 That’s enough.
 It’s not necessary.
 You are [the] whole life; [and the] whole life is working.
 And then, your life is just a corner; it’s enough.
 Don’t sign with your arrogance.

 So, “take one feather of the bird” means, Buddha.
 You should take one of the ideas of the universe you have had.
 “The universe is the same and one ground”: that’s enough.
 You should use that feather, and then paint.
-Don’t paint a big name right in the middle of the canvas; no, just a corner.
-“And you write your name in the corner of the picture.”
+Don’t paint a big name right in the middle of the canvas; no. Just a corner.
+[The poem says,] “And you write your name in the corner of the picture.”

 This is the poem.
 It’s a very beautiful one.